bede/kindel/README.md

 ## Features
 - [x] Reconciliation of CIGAR described insertions and deletions
 - [x] Gap closure (`--fix-gaps`) using soft-clipped alignment context (not yet in tagged release)
+- [ ] Support / test against SAMs from a variety of aligners
 - [ ] Support mutiple reference sequences (needs testing)
 - [ ] Substitution only mode (`--ignore-indels`)
 - [ ] Frequency based variant calling with `kindel variants`